tkong233/Senses-and-Art/backend/flask_api/app/README.md

 ## Setting params to conect

-parameters to connect with the DB:
+parameters to connect with the DB in `setting_app.py`:

 ```Python
 param_db_root='root'